 Algorithms are commonly applied in computer science but are also used in areas outside of computer science, such as genetics.
 They are used for everything from calculating the fastest route to drive to work every morning to matching donors with recipients for organ transplants.

 Machine learning is a form of AI that allows computers to learn new information without being explicitly programmed.

 A machine learning system consists of two essential parts: an algorithm and training data.
-The algorithm is used to find patterns in the training data and make predictions about new data.
+The algorithm finds patterns in the training data and makes predictions about new data.

 Neural networks are AI technology that mimics how the human brain works.
 They consist of a series of interconnected neurons that communicate and process information.